-Military life insurance is an insurance policy available to members of the armed forces and veterans.
-It pays out a lump sum when you die, so you can make sure your family will be looked after financially when you’re gone.
+Available to members of the armed forces and veterans, military life insurance pays out a lump sum when you die, so you can make sure your family will be looked after financially once you’re gone.

-Military life insurance is designed to accommodate the specific needs and lifestyle of those in the armed forces.
-But it could cover you for death at work, by natural causes, or even accidental death.
+It is designed to accommodate the specific needs and lifestyle of those in the armed forces, but it can also cover you if you die at work, by natural causes or even in an accident.

-It can be tricky for a member of the armed forces to get standard life insurance, due to the nature of working in the military.
-A job like this comes with increased risks.
-If they are offered standard life insurance, it can often be very expensive.
-Getting specialist military insurance can be a simpler and cheaper option.
+It can be tricky for a member of the armed forces to get standard life insurance, due to the increased risks that come from working in the military.
+If you can find an offer of standard life insurance, it can be very expensive.
+Specialist military insurance can be simpler and cheaper.